 Litvak’s ultimate goal is to keep the network going as long as possible.
 That the sites are clustered across a range of biomes, and are in a small enough area to experience similar weather patterns, makes it is easier to compare how they respond.
 And that the data are all processed the same way lends confidence to their results.
 “These are really bellwether biomes for change across this region, because they are so well represented,” she said.
 “So my big take home message would be how crucial it is to keep monitoring them.”

-To get started, they looked at satellite imagery from the MODIS sensor, made available by the Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
+To get started, they looked at satellite imagery from the MODIS sensor, made available by NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
 MODIS vegetation images from the Terra satellite helped them pinpoint where distinct plant communities end and others begin, and where to erect each tower.
 Financing the effort was a hurdle, not to mention getting permission to erect the semi-permanent towers on various properties, from privately owned ranches to federally owned land.
 But they are already seeing the rewards of that effort.
 “What gets me really excited about this,” Litvak said, “is that we are able to directly monitor how these biomes are responding.
 You can actually see the sensitivity of all these biomes.”